 University of Maryland - A. James Clark Hall

-The new structure will provide much needed research and academic space for the Fischell Department of Bioengineering.
-Currently located in the Jeong H. Kim Engineering Building, which Clark completed in 2007, the department has rapidly expanded and outgrown their existing space.
-Clark will construct the A. James Clark Hall on a parking lot just north of the Kim Building.
-It will feature atrium space, a two-story flexible open laboratory space, flexible classrooms, optical laser laboratories, imaging laboratories, electromagnetic and radio frequency interference shielded spaces for sensitive equipment, and a vivarium.
-The building exterior will be comprised of curtain wall with aluminum baguette sunshades, masonry, cast stone accents, and metal wall panels.
+The new structure provides much needed research and academic space for the Fischell Department of Bioengineering.
+Clark constructed the A. James Clark Hall on a parking lot just north of the Kim Building.
+It features atrium space, a two-story flexible open laboratory space, flexible classrooms, optical laser laboratories, imaging laboratories, electromagnetic and radio frequency interference shielded spaces for sensitive equipment, and a vivarium.
+The building exterior is comprised of curtain wall with aluminum baguette sunshades, masonry, cast stone accents, and metal wall panels.

-The A. James Clark Hall is being designed to achieve LEED Silver certification.
+The A. James Clark Hall is LEED Silver certified.